 Vision: Starting, Strengthening, and Multiplying Churches

+This is the heartbeat of Scripture: God magnifies his glory, exalts his Son, and forms a Spirit-filled people who bear his name among the nations.
+Mission naturally flows from this doxology.
+Because God’s name is to be known and honored throughout the world, Jesus sends his disciples to make disciples of all nations (Matt.
+28:18–20).
 Mission defines what Jesus has sent us to do.
 Vision describes what it looks like when we faithfully do it.
-The mission is to make disciples of all nations (Matt.
-28:18–20).
-The vision is the Spirit-inspired picture of those disciples gathered, strengthened, and multiplied into churches that fill homes, cities, regions, and ultimately the world.
-Vision takes the task of disciple-making and shows its fruit—communities of believers living under the lordship of Jesus, united in mission and worship.
+The mission is disciple-making.
+The vision is the Spirit-inspired picture of those disciples gathered, strengthened, and multiplied into churches that fill homes, neighborhoods, cities, regions, and eventually the world.

-Our vision as a network is simple yet expansive: to start, strengthen, and multiply churches at every level the New Testament describes.
-The apostles used the word church (ekklesia) to refer not only to groups meeting in homes, but also to Christians throughout a city, throughout a region, and to the body of Christ in heaven and on earth.
-This multi-layered vision guided their strategy and should guide ours today.
-By keeping all four categories in view, we embrace the full scope of the church’s calling and align ourselves with the pattern Jesus and his apostles left for us to follow.
+Our vision as a network is simple and expansive: to start, strengthen, and multiply churches at every level the New Testament describes.
+The apostles used the word ekklesia to refer to believers meeting in homes, to all Christians within a city, to churches spread across a region, and ultimately to the global body of Christ.
+This multi-layered vision guided their strategy and must guide ours.
+By keeping all four levels in view, we align ourselves with the pattern Jesus and his apostles left for us—one church in many expressions, advancing the name of Christ in every context.

-This vision is supported and advanced by these core categories: (1) Mission: Make Disciples of All Nations, (2) Core Values and Purposes, (3) Strategy: The Apostolic Cycle, (4) Our Approach to Making Disciples, (5) The Message: The Apostles’ Missionary Proclamation to Non-Christians, (6) Sound Doctrine: The Teaching of the Church for Christians, (7) Gathering in Homes: The Weekly Assembly of the Church, (8) Apostolic Alignment: Our Underlying Goal, (9) Core Concepts: Our Unifying Vocabulary, (10) Apostolic Implementation: How the First Churches Started, Strengthened, and Multiplied (AD 30–95), and (11) Church Planting Movements.
+This vision sits at the center of Our Network Design: How Everything Fits Together.
+And this vision is supported by these commitments: (1) Mission: Make Disciples of All Nations, (2) Core Values and Purposes, (3) Strategy: The Apostolic Cycle, (4) Our Approach to Making Disciples, (5) The Message: The Apostles’ Missionary Proclamation to Non-Christians, (6) Sound Doctrine: The Teaching of the Church for Christians, (7) Gathering in Homes: The Weekly Assembly of the Church, (8) Apostolic Alignment: Our Underlying Goal, (9) Core Concepts: Our Unifying Vocabulary, and (10) The Gospel: Jesus Died and Rose from the Dead to Save Sinners.
 Each of these, including this web page (Vision), can be usefully studied with pastors and your other team members.

 The Four Categories of the Church